Snehaveedu: Plot

-The story revolves around Ajayan, who after having tried his luck working in different cities around the world, returns to his village to look after his aging mother, Ammukutty Amma, and to get her love and the nostalgia of his early years.
-There, he starts an agricultural equipment manufacturing company and earns his living as a farmer.
+The story revolves around the protagonist named Ajayan Menon, who after having tried his luck working in different cities in India and reached Dubai, returns to his village after making a fortune from there to look after his aging mother Ammukutty Amma.
+Ajayan is very nostalgic about his native place.
+There, he starts an agricultural equipment manufacturing company.

-One day, Karthik, a young boy approaches Ajayan claiming to be his son.
-Ajayan, who used to boast of himself as a womanizer in his youth, is believed to be the boy's father by all the villagers.
+One day, Karthik, a college boy from Tamil Nadu approaches Ajayan claiming to be his son.
+Ajayan who is known bachelor to the villagers used to boast of himself as a womanizer in his youth, is believed to be the boy's father by all the villagers.
 Gradually, Ammukutty Amma starts to like Karthik and a loving relationship develops between the two of them.
 Eventually, she starts to accept Karthik as Ajayan's real son, though Ajayan rejects Karthik's claim and dislikes him.
 Karthik is persuaded by Ammukkty Amma to get close to Ajayan and subsequent events soften Ajayan's attitude towards Karthik.

 To inquire about the real identity of the boy, Ajayan travels to Chennai, where he worked 20 years ago.
 He finds his old friend, Seithali.
 Seithali reveals to Ajayan that Shanti (Karthik's mother) used to act in movies as a background dancer but died one day during the shooting of a film.
 This news triggered Karthik to take his own life.
 To console Karthik, Seithali told him that he has a father and that he is not an orphan.
 Seithali showed Ajayan's photo to Karthik to get him to believe the lie.
 Moved by Karthik's situation, Ajayan accepts Karthik as his son.